You may be asking yourself, “Will a dog with bloat sleep?” Well, that’s a great question, and we’re here to help answer it for you.

 Dogs with bloat will usually sleep on their side so that they can breathe easier.
 You should also keep a close eye on your dog’s breathing pattern, and if you notice any changes, you should wake them up and take them to the vet immediately.

-What Should You Do if Your Dog Has Bloat?
+What Should You Do If Your Dog Has Bloat?

 So what should you do if you think your dog has bloated?
 First, call your vet and make an appointment.
 Second, start trying to keep your dog calm.
 This is crucial, because agitation can make the bloat worse.